debrajhyper/RabbitMQ-Monitor/README.md

 1. Open browser and go to `http://localhost:15672/`

 2. Log in with the credentials that used in `rabbitmq.conf`:
-   - Username: USER
+   - Username: debraj
-   - Password: PASS
+   - Password: debraj

 3. To publish a test message:
    - Click on the "Queues" tab